English - Higher Level

 Topics covered in the syllabus:

-- Good sentence construction to aid clarity, purpose and effect.
+- Technical writing skills: good sentence and paragraph construction to aid clarity, purpose and effect.
+Appropriate use of grammar, punctuation, spelling and vocabulary.

-- Read texts in order to consider how established writers use narrative and descriptive techniques to capture the interest of readers.
+- Read texts in order to consider how established writers use narrative and descriptive techniques.

 - Compare and contrast two texts in order to consider how each represents a perspective or viewpoint to influence the reader.